Sonic the Hedgehog (1991 video game): Gameplay

-If Sonic reaches the end of any zone's Act 1 or Act 2 while holding at least 50 rings, a large ring appears through which he can jump to enter a "special stage".
-In the Special Stages, Sonic is continually curled up in his Spin Attack animation, and bounces off the bumpers and walls of a fully rotating maze.
+Reaching the end of any zone's Act 1 or Act 2 with 50 rings will cause a large ring to appear through which Sonic can jump to enter a bonus stage.
+In them, Sonic is continually curled up in his Spin Attack animation, and bounces off the bumpers and walls of a fully rotating maze.
 In these levels, the player earns a number of continues for each multiple of 50 rings collected, but the main goal is to obtain the Chaos Emerald hidden within the maze.
 Colliding with any of the blocks marked "GOAL" ends the level.

 Plot

-In an attempt to steal the six Chaos Emeralds and harness their power, the evil Dr. Ivo Robotnik has trapped the animal inhabitants of South Island inside aggressive robots and stationary metal capsules.
-The player controls Sonic, who aims to halt Robotnik's plans by freeing his animal friends and collecting the emeralds himself.
-If the player collects all the Chaos Emeralds and completes the game, an ending sequence is shown.
-If all the emeralds are not collected, Robotnik taunts the player while juggling any of the Chaos Emeralds not collected by the player.
+In his attempt to steal the six Chaos Emeralds and harness their power, the mad scientist Doctor Ivo Robotnik has trapped the animal inhabitants of South Island inside aggressive robots and stationary metal capsules.
+A hedgehog named Sonic aims to thwart Robotnik's plans by freeing his animal friends and collecting the emeralds himself.
+If Sonic collects all the Chaos Emeralds and completes the game, an ending sequence is shown.
+If all the emeralds are not collected, Robotnik taunts the player while juggling any of the Chaos Emeralds not collected by the player in an alternate ending.

 Development

 Background and character design

 In the 1980s, Sega had limited success with Genesis ports of its arcade games, but wanted a stronger foothold against its main competitor, Nintendo.
 In 1988, Sega of Japan began an in-house competition to create a rival to Nintendo's mascot Mario.
 For the next three years, programmers and designers at Sega worked on a brand character to rival Mario.
-In 1990, Sega ordered its in-house development studio to develop a game featuring a mascot for the company.
+In 1990, Sega ordered its in-house development studios to develop a game featuring a mascot for the company.
 Sega's president Hayao Nakayama wanted a character as iconic as Mickey Mouse.

+Conception of Sonic the Hedgehog began in November 1989, when character designer Naoto Ohshima was working on another project titled Twin Stars.
+The story focused on a pair of twin brothers from the Dream World defending it against the boss of the Nightmare World, "Thirteen."
+The game was to feature smooth terrain and loops that the characters would run through.
+While the gameplay concept was approved by Ohshima's superiors, the characters were not, leaving Ohshima to come up with a new protagonist.